-Table 4.8-7.
-Summary of acknowledge messages
+A-Table 4.8-7.
+Reserve.

-- F4230.
+F4230.
 It shall be possible to show texts on the DMI (on buttons, on indicators or in text messages):

-- a) In Swedish, or

-- b) In Norwegian.
+- a) In Swedish, or - b) In Norwegian.

 Note.
 This can be selected by the driver.
 It will be possible to select the Norwegian language although these texts are not specified in this document.